roamlab/HWasP-toy-problem/README.md

 This repo includes:
 - launchers: garage launchers
 - mass-spring-envs: the gym environments for the mass-spring system with different optimization goals
-- models: the computational graphs inplemented in Tensorflow
-- policies: the garage policies
+- policies: the computational graphs and garage policies